In My Wildest Dreams

 In My Wildest Dreams is the debut studio album by American country music artist Kenny Chesney.
-It was released on April 19, 1994 as the only album for the Capricorn Records label.
+It was released on April 19, 1994, his only album with the Capricorn Records label.
 The title track was previously recorded by Aaron Tippin on his 1991 debut album You've Got to Stand for Something, while "I Want My Rib Back" was originally recorded by Keith Whitley on his album Kentucky Bluebird.

 This album produced two chart singles for Chesney in 1994 on the Billboard country charts: "Whatever It Takes" at number 59 and "The Tin Man" at number 70.
 The latter song would also be included on his next album, All I Need to Know.
 Chesney also re-recorded "The Tin Man" in 2000 for his first Greatest Hits album, and released the new rendition as a single that year.